-We recently announced that our personnel increased by a vigorous 61% this year, which gained us much deserved visibility related to the topic (Taloussanomat,Helsingin Uutiset Insinööri magazine).
-In particular, the media highlighted the generous salaries we offered to our experienced software developers, and I thought I would explain our reasoning behind it a little more thoroughly.
+We recently announced that our personnel increased by a vigorous 61% this year, which gained us much deserved visibility related to the topic (Taloussanomat,,Helsingin Uutiset, Insinööri magazine).
+In particular, the media highlighted the generous salaries we offered to our experienced software developers, and I thought that I would explain our reasoning behind it a little more thoroughly.

 In our opinion, one of the basic pillars of a good employment relationship is that when you require a lot from the developers in terms of competence and attitude, you must also be prepared to pay generous compensation for it.
 Salary is an important part of job satisfaction, but on its own it does not guarantee it.
 When the goal is a satisfied employee who enables high customer satisfaction, time and money must also be spent on continuously developing competence and creating and maintaining an organisational culture that supports the employee.
 Skilled colleagues also play an important role in this.

 The most important single component for sustainable software development and successful IT projects is therefore human sustainability.
-Satisfied, committed and skilled employees enable the implementation of technically sustainable and long-term cost-effective solutions.
+Satisfied, committed and skilled employees enable the implementation of technically sustainable solutions that are cost-effective in the long term.
 Therefore, the skills should be at a level where the developers do not only concentrate on the the job at hand, but are able and interested in thinking about the further development of technologies and architecture in the coming years.
 These set of skills usually develop with time, having learned (possibly the hard way) to leave the code in better shape than it was when you started.

 Every project should cover at least the next 5–10 years, as further development is an important part of customers’ business.
-The software maintenance becomes much more difficult and further development requires a lot of time and money, if the future is not taken into account from the very beginning.
+Software maintenance becomes much more difficult and further development requires a lot of time and money if the future is not considered from the very beginning.

 When the rest of the system started to be ready, serious performance issues began to emerge in the new data access layer.
 When our consultant investigated the issue, he found out that the team that created the new service did not have a profound knowledge about their chosen technologies.
 Therefore, it was left to our consultant’s team to solve the problems.

 Our consultant began to raise issues more diligently, which revealed that the customer had no idea of the amount of technical debt of the project in question and no plan for what to do in the future.
-Due to raising those issues, some of the service was able to be brought into the existing architecture.
-However, the worst bottleneck, aka the chosen database, proved to be a costly nuisance but had to be left as part of the service.
+Thanks to raising those issues, it was possible to bring some of the service into the existing architecture.
+However, the biggest bottleneck, the selected database, remained a nuisance to everyone in the service costing a considerable amount of money.

 The following text further addresses competence from the development point of view.
-You can also return to my previous articles about the prerequisites for successful IT projects: the importance of transparency and a genuine desire to help the customer.
+You can also return to my previous articles on the prerequisites for the success of IT projects: the importance of transparency and a genuine desire to help the customer.